MyMusicTaste/b0pb0t/README.md

 We would like to proudly recognize the work accomplished during the _short five weeks_ allotted for this project, and pour libations to the challenges and lessons along the way.

-Tasty kudos go to Kokonak, who bravely forged his way through a first-time tango with AWS Lambda, DynamoDB, and SNS.
+Tasty kudos go to Kokonak, who bravely forged his way through a first-time tango with AWS Lambda, DynamoDB, APIGateway and SNS.
+The architectural obstacles were many.. especially Slack API's required 3 second maximum response time and the statelessness of Lambda.
+He trounced these issues with a clever pairing with DynamoDB and SNS, making the resulting system not only robust, but also scalable.

- **TODO** (lambda  being stateless, need seprate server to process something esoteric)
+We thank the rest of the intrepid team as well, for supporting Kokonak on his mission.
+Lastly, we thank Amazon and especially Amazon Web Services for providing the necessary infrastructure for this project and many others, of course not just our own (TLDR: shut up and take our money).

 The future is bright for our plucky Bopbot.
 Here's the shortlist: